HimanshuChaudhery/sms-spam-classifier/README.md

 - Extend the classifier to detect not just spam, but also phishing attempts.
 ---

-**THIS MIGHT BE HAVE A MINOR PROJECT.
+**THIS MIGHT BE A MINOR PROJECT.
 BUT THIS IS SOMETHING GREAT FOR ME, NEW FOR ME**

 **Now go ahead and have fun! 🌀**